Yukti-Agarwal88/Shared-Preference/README.md

-# sharedpref
+# Shared Preference App

-A new Flutter project.
+A new Flutter project using shared preference.

-## Getting Started
+## About

-This project is a starting point for a Flutter application.
+Shared Preferences is the way in which one can store and retrieve small amounts of primitive data.
+This app consists of one login screen in which user will enter his/her login credentials.
+Then, next welcome page will open & will show username which was entered by user.

 A few resources to get you started if this is your first Flutter project: